 JCCS prioritizes the following actions related to our new facility and campus to help meet Goal #2: provide our students the opportunity to explore their interests and develop a post-secondary plan and to provide the skills to successfully enter the workforce or pursue further education or training.
 We expect to see more students enrolling in CTE courses and entering the workforce or college/training program over time.
 We also expect to see an increase in results for our graduation rate and college/career readiness metrics.

-Unless otherwise stated, baseline data is from 2023-2024.
+Unless otherwise stated, baseline data is from 2023-2024 and Year 1 Outcome data is from the 2024-2025 school year.